-The Charities Committee is chaired by Jeremy Boss.
-The Royal United Hospital Charitable Fund was formed under a Deed dated 10 September 1996 as amended by a Supplemental Deed of 9 December 2009.
+The Charities Committee is chaired by Sumita Hutchison.
+The Royal United Hospital Charitable Fund (recently successfully rebranded as RUHX) was formed under a Deed dated 10 September 1996 as amended by a Supplemental Deed of 9 December 2009.
 It is registered with the Charity Commission in England and Wales (Registered number 1058323).
 The Trust is the Corporate Trustee of the Charity, acting through its voting Board of Director members who are collectively referred to as the Trustee's Representatives and their duties are those of trustees.